On 1 June 2022, the Thai Personal Data Protection Act (PDPA) was finally enforced.

 Next year, the Personal Data Protection Masterplan will be implemented to help organisations better comply with the PDPA, with programmes including capacity building, research and development grants, and training opportunities.
 While the Masterplan will be fully implemented next year, the PDPC so far has launched a series of supplementary rules to provide clarity for organisations.

-Have any new supplementary rules been published?
+After establishing the general rules of Thailand's PDPA, have any new supplementary or special rules been published?

-The supplementary rules that have been published as of October 2022 are:
+Since the PDPA in Thailand's enforcement, the supplementary rules that have been published as of October 2022 are:

-• Regulation on exemption for small data controllers to keep and maintain records of activities
+1. Regulation on exemption for small data controllers to keep and maintain records of activities

-• Regulation on the requirements to keep and maintain records of processing activities for data processors
+2. Regulation on the requirements to keep and maintain records of processing activities for data processors

-• Regulation on security measures for data controllers
+3. Regulation on security measures for data controllers

-• Regulation on administrative liability measures
+4. Regulation on administrative liability measures

-• Regulation on complaint process regarding violation and non-compliance
+5. Regulation on complaint process regarding violation and non-compliance

-• Regulation on appointment and duty of Expert Committee to handle complaints
+6. Regulation on appointment and duty of Expert Committee to handle complaints

-• Guidelines on privacy notices
+7. Guidelines on privacy notices

-• Guidelines on consent requirements
+8. Guidelines on explicit consent requirements

 Within the Office of PDPC, an Expert Committee was appointed in August 2022 to handle and investigate claims, and the Committee has received a number of claims since June 2022, which indicate that the public has been aware of their rights.

 The majority of the claims are not serious breaches.
-The ones that are considered by the Committee to be serious breaches will be handled within a three-month timeframe before the Committee issues a warning or an administrative fine, depending on the severity of the breach.
+The ones that are considered by the Committee to be serious personal data breaches will be handled within a three-month timeframe before the Committee issues a warning or an administrative fine, depending on the severity of the breach.

 So far, no administrative fines have been imposed.